ffund/intro-ml-tss21/slides/8-neural.md

 ::: notes

-(We use the negative log likelihood/binary cross-entropy loss function from the logistic regression lesson. )
+(Using negative log likelihood/binary cross-entropy loss function from the logistic regression lesson. )

 How do we choose the parameters in the last step?
 We'll use *gradient descent* on the computational graph.
 More on that soon...